ChromexUnderscore/OriginsTweaks/README.md

 + Shulks have a base armor of 3.
 + Sneaking grants up to 7 bonus defense.
   + 1 bonus defense is lost if taking a hit that dealt more than 3 hearts.
++ They can shoot shulker bullets or self-inflict levitation.

 </details>

 <details><summary>Feline</summary>

-+ Claws deal increased base damage, but need to be sharpened using logs or wool > smooth stone > iron blocks > diamond blocks.
++ Claws deal increased base damage, but need to be sharpened in the following order:
+  - Logs or wool
+  - Smooth stone
+  - Iron blocks
+  - Diamond blocks
 + Felines can charge a high jump by sneaking.
 + The Feline breaks stone 50% slower.
-Some tough stone variants can't be broken without help of certain effects.
+  + Some tough stone variants can't be broken without help of certain effects.
 + Food made from Fish is more nourishing.
 + Night Vision is toggleable.